MicrosoftDocs/azure-docs/articles/event-hubs/event-hubs-quickstart-portal.md

 ## Create an Event Hubs namespace

 An Event Hubs namespace provides a unique scoping container, referenced by its fully qualified domain name, in which you create one or more event hubs.
-To create a namespace in your resource group using the portal, do the following:
+To create a namespace in your resource group using the portal, do the following actions:

 1. In the Azure portal, and click **Create a resource** at the top left of the screen.